Internet Domain: .br

 |Comparative Economic Indicators|

 Brazil is located in Eastern South America, bordering the Atlantic Ocean.
 The country is slightly smaller than the United States with an area of 8,511,965 sq. km.
 (3,290,000 sq. miles).

-- Executive: Chief of State and Head of Government, President Dilma Rousseff; cabinet appointed by the president
+Executive: Chief of State and Head of Government, President Jair BOLSONARO; cabinet appointed by the president

 State courts are often subject to political and economic influence.
 Several legal provisions do ensure the formal independence of judges, and the constitution grants the judiciary broad functional and structural autonomy.